 Also referred to as the “Prince of Cats” due to his skills as a swordsman.
 This is a nickname that Mercutio uses to mock Tybalt who is the cousin (and friend) of Juliet and therefore a Capulet.
 He is hotheaded and quick to try and escalate situations although shows respect for Lord Capulet by not engaging Romeo who he spots at the Capulet ball.
 Tybalt is responsible for the murder of Mercutio during the play and himself meets an untimely end at the hands of Romeo.

 Lord Capulet is a kind and loving father or would have been by Elizabethan standards.
-He eyes Count Paris as a future husband for his daughter and later angers when he informs her that the pair are to be married.
-He shows an indifference to Romeo forbidding Tybalt to confront him at the Capulet ball which perhaps suggests that Capulet was tiring of the conflict between the two households or perhaps he was more concerned about the result of the potential conflict.
+He eyes Count Paris as a future husband for his daughter and later angers her when he informs her that the pair are to be married.
+He shows an indifference to Romeo forbidding Tybalt to confront him at the Capulet ball which perhaps suggests that Capulet was tired of the conflict between the two households or perhaps he was more concerned about the result of the potential conflict.

 Lady Capulet plays a far larger role than her Montague counterpart.
 She is fond of Count Paris and grieves heavily in the wake of Tybalt’s death.
 When she learns that Juliet is refusing to marry Paris she becomes angry at Juliet for what she sees as disloyalty.